joanroig/pccomponentes-bot/README.md

-# PcComponentes Outlet Bot
+# PcComponentes Bot

 Receive a Telegram message when a article is back to stock!
-Implemented for the outlet section of PcComponentes.com, useful for tracking:
+Implemented for PcComponentes.com stock and outlet articles, useful for tracking:

 - Graphic cards
 - Processors
+- Motherboards

 In progress: Automatic purchase (no credit card needed).

+**The bot may fail from time to time due changes in the website, new issues and pull requests are welcome.**

 > ⚠️ Disclaimer: Please note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use it on your behalf.